yomole/TailGator/README.md

 This project is made in collaboration with:
 - [Machine Intelligence Laboratory](https://mil.ufl.edu/)

-Many thanks to [Carsten](https://github.com/shulltronics) for supporting our switch to the Rust RTIC framework and for providing a secondary Adafruit Feather RP2040 to use as an SWD debugger, as well as an OLED display and associated connector cable.
+Thanks to [Carsten](https://github.com/shulltronics) for supporting our switch to the Rust RTIC framework and for providing a secondary Adafruit Feather RP2040 to use as an SWD debugger, as well as an OLED display and associated connector cable.